You may have some questions about the survey. Please read the answers to these Frequently Asked Questions to understand more.

 Will the findings be published?

-The survey findings from the 2018 survey will also be published, with anonymised findings available to download from the Ipsos MORI website, the UK data service and the gov.uk website in April/May 2019.
+The survey findings from the 2018 has also been published, with anonymised findings available to download from the Ipsos MORI website, the UK data service and the gov.uk website.

 Participating in the survey